 Men's Women's

-Fleeces are ideal for this they come in a variety of weights and styles.
+Fleeces are an ideal insulating layer, they come in a variety of weights and styles.

 Men's Women's

-You might prefer a down-filled parka or a down-sweater, these are extremely warm and can easily be thrown on over a shirt for immediate serious insulation like when there's a call for an exciting wildlife sighting for instance.
-While largely wind proof and to a lesser degree, water resistant, they should not be relied on as the outer shell layer for all conditions unless specified as such with substantial shell material.
-A thinner one makes an excellent warm but lightweight layer.
+You might prefer a lightweight down-filled jacket or a down-sweater, very warm and easily thrown on over a shirt for immediate insulation like when there's a call for an exciting wildlife sighting.
+Wind resistant and to a lesser degree water resistant, not an outer shell layer for all conditions though.

-Warm trousers.
-Thick warm trousers of a natural material such as moleskin or heavyweight synthetic material such as polyester.
-Insulted "snow pants" are unnecessary most of the time, if you have waterproof over-trousers that will be fine for the great majority of people.
-If you are concerned about feeling the cold, take a pair of light or mid-weight thermal longjohns that can be used if necessary or left behind in your cabin when you don't need them.
+Warm pants - thick warm pants of a natural material such as moleskin or heavyweight synthetic material such as polyester are best, not jeans!.
+Insulted "snow pants" are unnecessary in the summer, waterproof overpants to pull on when needed will be fine for most.
+If you are concerned about feeling the cold, take a pair of light or mid-weight thermal long johns.

-Personally I have worn moleskin (a kind of cotton, named for its texture and not made from either the skin or kin of moles) trousers in both polar regions and wouldn't consider wearing anything else, for all round warmth, comfort and practicality they have no rival
+I have worn moleskin (a kind of cotton, named for its texture and not made from either the skin or kin of moles) pants in both polar regions and wouldn't consider wearing anything else, for all round warmth, comfort and practicality they have no rival.

 Men's moleskins Women's moleskins

 There's a saying that a good hat is worth an extra layer.
 Make sure the hat has ear flaps or can be pulled down to cover your ears, the wind is unrelenting.
-Choosing a hat made of windstopper material means it is less bulk and can be easily slipped into a pocket, pom-poms will make it difficult when using a hood over the top.
-Merino wool is a good material too, acrylic is cheap, bulky and not so warm.
+Choosing a hat made of synthetic windstopper material means it is less bulky and can be easily slipped into a pocket, pom-poms cause difficulties when using a hood over the top.
+Merino wool is a good material alternative, acrylic is cheap, bulky and not so warm.

 Men's Women's Balaclavas

-Water-resistant gloves are always very useful when in and around small boats.
+Water-resistant gloves are always very useful in and around small boats.
 Ski-type are good as they are warm and water resistant with it.
 A thin pair of glove liners as well as a warmer pair means that you'll be able to take photographs without taking them off.
-Mittens are much warmer than gloves, though reduce dexterity dramatically.
+Mittens are warmer than gloves, though reduce dexterity.

 Men's Ski Gloves | Women's Ski Gloves